 There are shared interests with MBPP in protein folding/misfolding/aggregation, autophagy.
 Application about understanding basic mechanisms of these biological processes are reviewed in MBPP, but those with a focus on role of these processes in aging are reviewed in CMAD.
 Biogenesis and structure/ function of mitochondria are topics reviewed in MBPP, but mitochondrial dysfunction in aging may be reviewed in CMAD.

 There are shared interests with NDPR.
 When the focus is on mechanisms and events within the nervous system, the application may be reviewed by NDPR.
-When the focus is on integrative mechanisms of aging involving the whole organism, the applications are reviewed by CMAD.
+When the focus is on neurobiology or integrative mechanisms of aging involving the whole organism, the applications are reviewed by CMAD.